bavlayan/OSCP-preparation/README.md

 # OSCP Preparation
-This repo contains useful resources to prepare for OSCP. <br />
-Feel free in order to add any resources following list.
+This repo contains useful resources to prepare for OSCP.
+Also, feel free in order to add any resources following list.

 ## Links